 Can pumpkins lead to weight loss?

-Well, besides adding to the season with that delicious taste and smell people love, pumpkins provide a variety of health benefits as well.
+Well, besides adding to the season with that delicious taste and smell we love, pumpkins provide a variety of health benefits as well.
 Pumpkin is full of fiber which promotes satiety by slowing digestion.
 A one cup serving of canned pumpkin has about 7 grams of fiber.
 That’s more than two slices of whole grain bread!
-Not only is fiber good for weight loss, but it also helps keep you regular and the soluble fiber content helps to manage cholesterol levels too.
+Not only is fiber good for weight loss, but it also helps keep you regular and helps to manage cholesterol levels too.

 Pumpkins are full of beta-carotene giving them a brilliant orange color.
 Beta-carotene is converted to vitamin A in the body, an important vitamin for eye health.
 Beta-carotene has also been shown to help prevent certain cancers.
 Pumpkins also contain lutein and zeaxanthin, two antioxidants that are thought to help prevent cataracts and possibly slow the development of macular degeneration.
 Consuming pumpkin can also help boost immunity.
 The mega-dose of vitamin A coupled with a large amount of vitamin C in pumpkin helps to fight infections, diseases, and may help recover from colds faster.